 Lotti’s parents are friends of the family, so Lotti has been coming up to help out since she was 13.
 After working here for several years during uni holidays, Lotti is now here full time, and her sunny smile keeps us all happy!

-Ruth has recently rejoined our team after a few years away, and is the loveliest lass, always helpful and with a warm welcome to all of our visitors.
+Ruth rejoined our team after a few years away, and is the loveliest lass, always helpful and with a warm welcome to all of our visitors.
 She’s also our latest Blog Wrangler, making sure you’re entertained every Friday!

 Lisette has lots of past experience with sheep, and was keen to get involved with animals again.
 She has quickly got to grips with these new beasts and her cheery enthusiasm puts a smile on everyone’s face.